MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-markings.md

 - `${Event.DateTime}` for the date and time when the selected label was set

-Example: If you specify the string `ocument: ${item.name} Sensitivity: ${item.label}` for the Secret label footer, the footer text applied to a documented named project.docx will be **Document: project.docx Sensitivity: Secret**.
+Example: If you specify the string `Document: ${item.name} Sensitivity: ${item.label}` for the Secret label footer, the footer text applied to a documented named project.docx will be **Document: project.docx Sensitivity: Secret**.

 ## Next steps